ctrlaltdeleon/infinitygauntlet/how-to/how-to-invest.md

 ## 1: Introduction

-- Having a core routine provides your skin with all the necessary steps to keep it clean, healthy, and protected.
-- Whether you’re looking for a minimalist routine or an extensive routine, this is the place to start!
+- This is a simple guide to investing in different types of markets and what your goals could be.
+- This is not financial advice, this will not make you rich or poor, but aware.
 - If it's good enough to screenshot, it's time to sell.

-## 2: Understanding Your Skin Type
+## 2: Brokerages

-- There are 5 types of skin types:
-  - Dry.
-  - Oily.
-  - Seasonal.
-  - Combination.
-  - Normal.
+- What is a brokerage?
+  - Brokerages are institutions that allow...

-## 2.1: Dry
+## 3: Stocks

+- What is a stock?

-## 3.1:
+## 3.1: IPO

 https://finance.yahoo.com/calendar/ipo/

+## 7: Conclusion.

+- Thank you.